Iva-Yorgova/Summer-Store-Angular-Project/README.md

     SUMMER STORE is a web project that combines e-commerce store, where you can order your favorite summer sweets and a blog, where you can read, write and comment interesting articles.
+    The project use SNIPCART - HTML/JavaScript shopping cart platform, which is flexible, developer-friendly and easy to use.
     Summer is here!
 Order your favorite delicacies! 🍦

 # Firebase Hosting: